ActiveThis profile is actively maintained

 Share this page:

-Eskom is the world's eleventh-largest power utility in terms of generating capacity and ranks ninth in terms of sales.
-In 2011 it had an installed generating capacity of 44,145 MW, of which 85% was from coal fuelled power plants and 4% from its nuclear plant.
-Founded in 1923, Eskom generates, transports and distributes approximately 95% of South Africa's electricity and approximately 45% of the electricity consumed in the whole African continent.
+Eskom is a South-African energy company, founded in 1923, and the world's eleventh-largest power utility in terms of generating capacity.
+In 2017 it had an installed generating capacity of 44,134 MW, of which 36,441 MW (82.5%) was from coal power plants and 1,860 MW from nuclear power.
+Eskom generates, transports and distributes approximately 90% of South Africa's electricity and approximately 40% of the electricity consumed in the whole African continent.

 Eskom is wholly owned by the South African government.

-Likely conflict of interest behind coal contracts and projects in South Africa The 355-page State of Capture report from South Africa’s Public Protector reveals details of favorable decisions by state utility Eskom to award huge coal supply contracts to Tegeta Exploration and Resources, a company co-owned by South African President Jacob Zuma’s son, Duduzane, and the Gupta family, close friends of President Zuma.
-The revelations add new fuel to longstanding suspicion about the role of government leaders and relatives of President Zuma with ties to the coal industry in paving the way for new coal mining and new coal-fired power plants in the face of serious water use, pollution and economic concerns.
+Likely conflict of interest behind coal contracts and projects in South Africa The 355-page State of Capture report from South Africa’s Public Protector reveals details of favorable decisions by state utility Eskom to award huge coal supply contracts to Tegeta Exploration and Resources, a company co-owned by the son, Duduzane, of (former) South African President Jacob Zuma, and the Gupta family, close friends of Jacob Zuma.
+The revelations add new fuel to longstanding suspicion about the role of government leaders and relatives of former President Zuma with ties to the coal industry in paving the way for new coal mining and new coal-fired power plants in the face of serious water use, pollution and economic concerns.
 According to a Circle of Blue investigative report, “the ANC operates an investment arm, called Chancellor House, that owned an investment stake in Hitachi, which won the multi-billion dollar contracts to build the boilers for the two giant and unfinished Medupi and Kusile coal-fired power plants.
-Chancellor House also has a financial stake in the proposed 1,050-megawatt coal-fired Colenso power plant.” (source corruptionincoal.org).
+Chancellor House also has a financial stake in the proposed 1,050-megawatt coal-fired Colenso power plant.” (corruptionincoal.org).